Efficient discovery of multiple minimum action pathways using Gaussian process: Introduction

 where $S_{\mathrm{OM}} $ is the OM action and $\mathcal{D}$ is the notation for integrating all the possible pathways connecting two end states.
-The probability of a transition from the state $\mathbf{x}_{A}$ to $\mathbf{x}_{B}$ can be calculated by summing up the probability of all pathways $\sum_{s} e^{-S_\mathrm{OM}\left(\mathbf{x}\left(s\right)\right)/k_\mathrm{B}T}$~\cite{machlup_fluctuations_1953,Bach1978,wio2013path}.
-The most dominant pathway may effectively be determined by the probability of that state transition.
-However, for most cases, a state transition usually incorporates multiple pathways, such as multiple protein folding pathways.
+The probability of a transition from the state $\mathbf{x}_{A}$ to $\mathbf{x}_{B}$ is calculated by summing up the probability of all pathways $\sum_{s} e^{-S_\mathrm{OM}\left(\mathbf{x}\left( \tau \right)\right)/k_\mathrm{B}T}$~\cite{machlup_fluctuations_1953a,machlup_fluctuations_1953b,Bach1978,wio2013path}.
+For most cases, a state transition usually incorporates multiple pathways, such as multiple protein folding pathways.
+The most dominant pathway is determined by the path with the lowest OM action, corresponding to the maximum probability of a transition~\cite{Bach1978,eastman2001simulation,faccioli_dominant_2006,miller2007sampling,adib2008stochastic,Faccioli2008,lee_finding_2017, lee_direct_2020}.
 Lee and coworkers utilized an efficient global optimization method to identify the most dominant transition pathway corresponding to the global minimum of OM action and sample multiple less prevalent pathways~\cite{lee_finding_2017}.
-In their work, the locally optimized transition pathways were sampled by using the modified classical action to avoid the Hessian calculation of a potential function.
-Lee and Brooks tested the efficiency of the direct minimization of OM action by using the system's Hessian information.
-They calculated the gradient of OM action analytically and directly minimized OM action~\cite{lee_direct_2020}.
-The direct optimization of the Onsager-Machlup action (DOA) method guarantees to locate the local minima of OM action.
-However, it did not preserve the total energy of the system.

-A major bottleneck of the existing pathway search methods is that they require a significant amount of computational resources.
-Conventional pathway search methods optimize the transition pathway by calculating the energy and gradient of every configuration image.
-From this information, they obtain the optimal coordinates, which minimize a given action.
-However, the calculation of the energies and forces for multiple images increases the computational burden quite seriously.
-A small enough step size is necessary to generate continuous and smooth trajectories.
-However, the use of a smaller step size obviously increases computational costs.
-In other words, there is a trade-off relationship between the accuracy and computational efficiency of trajectories.
-For instance, to achieve the continuity of a trajectory, Passerone and Parrinello ~\cite{passerone_action-derived_2001} used 300 images to find trajectories on a simple 2D M\"{u}ller-Brown (MB) potential.
+A major bottleneck of the existing pathway search methods is their computational cost.
+Calculating the action of a pathway requires the energy and gradient of every replica of a pathway.
+A small step size between replicas is necessary to generate smooth pathways.
+Thus, there is a trade-off between trajectories' accuracy and computational efficiency.